talmolab/sleap/README.rst

 * State-of-the-art pretrained and customizable Neural Network architectures that deliver *accurate predictions* with *very few* labels
 * Fast training: 15 to 60 mins on a single GPU for a typical dataset
 * Fast inference: 400+ FPS for batch, 10ms latency for realtime
-* Support for remote training/inference workflow (for users without access to GPUs)
+* Support for remote training/inference workflow (for using without GPUs)
-* Flexible developer API for customization and building integrated apps
+* Flexible developer API for building integrated apps and customization

 References